hacspec/hax/examples/README.md

 #### ChaCha20

 Chacha20 typechecks out of the box.
+_Note however that it takes a while to go through._

 Some of the functions are annotated with pre-conditions.
 For example `chacha20_line` has preconditions